 In your production overview, be sure to set clear expectations for authors around their role in the proof review process.
 You should provide authors with a scope for acceptable suggestions, such as specifying that elective rewrites will not be accepted.
 As noted, you should also give authors a set number of days to review their proof and submit any comments or requested changes to prevent publication delays.

-When it comes to streamlining your production process, it’s important to evaluate whether you’re typesetting articles as efficiently as possible.
-Typesetting has historically been one of the most labor-intensive aspects of publishing, but using modern processes and systems it doesn’t have to be.
+When it comes to streamlining your production process, it’s important to evaluate whether you’re formatting articles as efficiently as possible.
+Layout and typesetting have historically been among the most labor-intensive aspects of publishing, but using modern processes and systems, it doesn’t have to be.
 If you work with a contracted publisher that handles production for you, this may be outside of your control.
-However, if you manage your own production process you can and should always be looking for ways to cut down on typesetting time.
+However, if you manage your own production process, you should always be looking for ways to cut down on article formatting time.

-The typesetting method you choose will depend on the resources and needs of your journal.
-Journals can choose to either handle typesetting in-house or work with a typesetting service provider.
-Typesetting articles in-house will, of course, be the most time consuming of options, as it will likely require your team to do a lot of manual work.
-Whereas working with a typesetting service can free up editorial time and is often faster.
-That being said, it’s important to know that not all typesetting processes are equal.
-If your journal articles are being formatted into PDFs in one word processing system, then being converted into machine-readable XML and/or HTML using another system or systems, whether your editors are doing the work or a service provider is doing it for you, you’re still likely losing a lot of time.
+Journals can choose to handle layout/typesetting in-house or work with a service provider.
+Formatting articles in-house will, of course, be the most time-consuming option, as it will likely require your team to do a lot of manual work.
+Whereas using a service can free up editorial time and is often faster.
+That said, it’s important to know that not all article production processes are equal.
+If your journal articles are being formatted into PDFs in one word processing system then converted into XML and/or HTML separately, whether the work is being done by your editors or a service provider, you’re still losing a lot of time.

-If your current production situation sounds like the one described above, we encourage you to check out Scholastica’s typesetting service.
-At Scholastica, we use advanced technology to generate PDF, HTML, and full-text XML versions of each article we typeset all at once from a journal’s DOCX or LaTeX manuscript and accompanying files.
+If your current situation sounds like the one described above, we encourage you to check out Scholastica’s digital-first production service.
+At Scholastica, we use advanced technology to generate PDF, HTML, and full-text XML versions of articles all at once from original DOCX or LaTeX manuscripts and accompanying files with no pre-formatting steps on the part of editors or authors.
 So journals can get all of the article file types they need in a fraction of the time it would take to have someone format each separately.
-And, because we generate all article files at the same time, Scholastica proofs always stay in sync.
-So authors and editors only have to review one article proof, and all edits made to that file will automatically apply to the other versions.
+And, because we generate all article files simaltaneously, Scholastica proofs always stay in sync.
+So authors and editors only have to review one article proof, and all edits made to that file automatically apply to the other versions.

 A big part of streamlining your journal production process is looking for ways to bridge gaps between peer review and production — this includes gaps between your peer review and production processes and gaps between the journal tools and systems you’re using.
 Let’s start with process gaps.
 A common cause for production delays is editors having to wait on authors to submit necessary manuscript details and files once their manuscript has been accepted.
 In many cases, time could be saved if journals started soliciting available production information from authors earlier during peer review.
 For example, peer review editors can take steps to gather rich metadata from authors, such as ORCIDs, as part of the submission process so that manuscripts that are accepted already have all of the metadata they need.
 Additionally, editors can start requesting necessary author statements or permissions for copyrighted materials used in manuscripts as part of peer review, rather than waiting until a manuscript is accepted.